MiguelAGuillenH/Recreational-stuff/README.md

 # Recreational-stuff
 A bunch of codes I made for fun

-roulettes.py - A little Python library containing functions for drawing (hipo|epi)(cycloid|trochoid)s, using Turtle.
+roulettes.py - A little Python library containing functions for drawing (hipo|epi)(cycl|troch)oids, using Turtle.